 If you would like to enjoy an extended season of red Raspberries for fresh eating, desserts, jam, or freezing, we offer a collection that will do the job.
 'Prelude' (PP 11,747) is an early season summer berry that also repeats with a smaller crop of flavorful fruits in the fall.
 Its sibling, 'Encore' (PP 11,746), ripens in late midseason, producing large berries on sturdy, upright, and nearly spineless plants.
 Both are hardy and vigorous and come from the Cornell Small Fruit Breeding Program in Geneva, NY.
 The earliest of the fall everbearing varieties, 'Polana' (PPAF) guarantees a good crop even in northern gardens.
 It bears in early August here in Connecticut.
 Our supplier recommends giving 'Polana' extra fertilizer in May and June.

-Our sampler contains 1 of each variety, 3 plants total.
-2-year-old plants.
+Our sampler contains 2 of each variety, 6 plants total.
+1-year-old, #1 grade bareroot plants.

 HOW PLANTS ARE SHIPPED

 The size of the plants we ship has been selected to reduce the shock of transplanting.
 For some, this means a large, bareroot crown.
 Others cannot travel bareroot or transplant best if grown in containers.
 We ship these perennials and annuals in 1 pint pots, except as noted.
 We must point out that many perennials will not bloom the first year after planting, but will the following year, amply rewarding your patience.
 We ship bulbs as dormant, bare bulbs, sometimes with some wood shavings or moss.
 Shrubs, Roses, vines, and other woody plants may be shipped bareroot or in pots.
 The size of the pot is noted in the quick facts for each item.